vjannu55/VijayPortfolio/README.md

 # Vijay Jannu Portfolio

 Welcome to my personal portfolio!
 This website showcases my projects, skills, and services.
-It is built using **React**, **Sass**, and various modern web development tools.
+It is built using **React**, and various other web development tools.

 ## Features
 - **Home Page**: A welcoming introduction and mission statement.